aditya109/git-osp-for-beginners/Programming/Java/Luhn'sAlgorithm/README.md

 </pre>

-#### Very Last step is to check whether the checksum divided by 10 would give us remainder "0" or not.
+#### Very Last step is to check whether the checksum divided by 10 would give us remainder "0" or not ?

 > If so then the credit no. is valid and need to very it's length and it's also valid then woo-hoo :tada: you have a valid credit card.<br>